pouchdb-community/pouchdb-full-sync/README.md

 Fully replicate two PouchDB or CouchDB databases, while preserving absolutely all document history and conflicts.

-What you might use this for:
+Useful for:

 * Implementing infinite undo/redo in your app
 * Building a Git-like VCS on top of CouchDB/PouchDB
-* Building a wiki on top of CouchDB/PouchDB, where all edits ever are preserved
+* Building a collaborative wiki, where all edits ever are preserved

 Description
 ----